DMIT2504/dmit2504-e01-spring2020term-courseproject-irenaliu/README.md

 Next, create a new project by clicking on "Select a project" in the upper left hand part of the screen and selecting **"New Project"**.

-Google Places API will need to be enabled.
-Click on Marketplace in the left hand pane then search for Places API.
+*Maps SDK for Android* & *Google Places API* will both need to be enabled.
+Click on Marketplace in the left hand pane then search for Maps SDK for Android.
 Click on **Enable**.
+Do the same for the Places API.

 Next, we are going to create the two API keys.
 Click on "Credentials" in the left hand pane, then click on the link on the page, **"Credentials in APIs & Services"**.
-Click on Create Credential to create a new API key.
+Click on Create Credentials to create a new API key.

 ![Create Google Credential](/Pictures-For-Notes/create-credential.jpg)

 Copy the API key, and for best practices, you should restrict your API key to the API it will be used for to make it secure.
 This one will be for Google Maps.
 Save this key as a string resource in the **strings.xml** file.

 Create another key for Google Places.
 Restrict the key and save this key as a string resource too.